StackVista/stackstate-docs/setup/security/rbac/rbac_permissions.md

 #### Allow a user to check StackState settings

-Provide a subject with the system permission to check StackState settings:
+Give a subject with the system permission to check StackState settings:

 ```text